astronomo94/astronomo94.github.io/README.md

 ## ABOUT ME
-I'm an astronomer, currently a post-doc ("assegnista di ricerca") at the Brera Astronomical Observatory in Merate (LC), Italy.
+I'm an astronomer, currently a post-doc ("assegnista di ricerca") at the Padova Astronomical Observatory, Italy.

 ![A picture of me](./images/small.jpg)